-Staff are trained receive training on the delivery of RSE as part of their induction to the the role of the form tutor and the Personal Development programme.
+Staff receive training on the delivery of RSE as part of their induction to the the role of the form tutor and the Personal Development programme.
 Staff receive ongoing support as required regarding the delivery of RSE themes from the Personal Development team including Assistant Heads of Year/ Heads of Year and the Subject Leader for Personal Development.
-Additional support for the delivery of RSE comes from external providers such as Step 2. and it is included in our continuing professional development calendar.
+Additional support for the delivery of RSE comes from external providers such as Step 2.
 The Headteacher may also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.